Sandmish123/Vision.AI/README.md

-# Vision.ai
+# Vision.AI

-**Vision.ai** is a Flask-based web application that allows users to control their computer's mouse and click functionalities using hand gestures.
+**Vision.AI** is a Flask-based web application that allows users to control their computer's mouse and click functionalities using hand gestures.
 It leverages the power of computer vision libraries such as OpenCV and MediaPipe to detect and track hand movements in real-time, mapping hand gestures to mouse actions.

 ## Features